rel-2/rel2vpn/README.md

 ### Profile, residence and picture

-Your name, the language of emails, your **profile picture** (upload any PNG, JPEG or GIF; it is cropped square and scaled down), and your **country of residence** — plus the state or province where privacy law is regional (United States, Canada).
+Your name, your **username** (the public `@handle` other people see and share routes with — letters, digits and hyphens, 2–32 characters, unique; change it here any time, the old one becomes free), the language of emails, your **profile picture** (upload any PNG, JPEG or GIF; it is cropped square and scaled down), and your **country of residence** — plus the state or province where privacy law is regional (United States, Canada).
 Residence is asked at sign-up and can be changed here at any time; it decides which privacy law we cite for you (GDPR in the EU/EEA, the UK GDPR, California's CCPA and the other US state acts, PIPEDA and Quebec's Law 25,